danielsaidi/PrintingKit/README.md

 * `.pdfData(_:)` - PDF document data.
 * `.pdfFile(at:)` - a PDF document file at a certain URL.
 * `.string(_:configuration:)` - a plain string.
-* `.view(_:withScale:)` - any SwiftUI view.
+* `.view(_:withScale:)` - a SwiftUI view.

-More types can be added in the future, to simplify printing even more types.
-Feel free to contribute if you have a new print item type that you'd like to support.
+More types can be added in the future.
+Feel free to contribute if you have a new type that you'd like to support.